Skwiix - Musical-Info-Advice-Support

 Consider the many options you have for the keys of your flute.
 These things often take experience to gain a preference.

 • B foot: You can buy a foot joint with a few extra keys that enables you to play one chromatic step lower than usual (a B).
-This is a good idea for intermediate or above players because they will probably come across the note their flute literature.
+This a good idea for intermediate or above players because they will probably come across the note in their flute literature.

 Tip 10